 Reasonable Assumptions and Legal Expectations

 Virginia law recognizes that everyone has the right to assume that others will use ordinary care until it becomes clear they won’t.
 Both parties in an accident are entitled to trust that the other will act responsibly, even when circumstances suggest otherwise.
-For example, a pedestrian can assume a driver will stop at a red light, and a driver can assume another motorist will stay in their lane.
-These assumptions aren’t foolproof, but can be used to challenge unfair contributory negligence defenses.

 Why Contributory Negligence Is So Dangerous for Injured Parties